guumaster/logsymbols/README.md

 ### Forcing colors

-`logSymbols` will autodetect if its not in TTY mode and remove all colors.
+`logsymbols` will autodetect if its not in TTY mode and remove all colors.
 You can force color output with this example:

 ```go